 ALGIM (Association of Local Government Information Management) provides professional development and thought leadership across a range of local government professions.
 Our roots are in ICT, but over the years we've expanded to encompass the traditional IT roles, IT infrastructure, web and digital, information and records management, customer service, and GIS.

-Whether it's our three high-calibre conferences, training academy, scholarships, awards, and networking, we provide dozens of options for further training, education and professional development.
+Whether it's our high-calibre conferences, training academy, scholarships, awards or networking, we provide dozens of options for further training, education and professional development.

-We also offer thought leadership to the local government sector through our best practice toolkits, advocacy, research, auditing and mystery shops, and shared services.
+We also offer thought leadership to the local government sector through our best practice toolkits, advocacy, research, auditing, mystery shops, and shared services.

 Our vision is a digitally transformed local government sector.